Menstruation emoji could help stop the stigma of periods

 Solving for XX: The tech industry seeks to overcome outdated ideas about "women in tech."

-Discuss: Menstruation emoji could help stop the stigma of periods
+Discuss: Menstruation emoji seeks to stop period stigma

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.